 - Observability: Obtain insights into traffic trends and receive proactive alerts about anomalies.

 - Error recovery: Replay events, whether you're the sender or the recipient, to ensure no events are lost.

 - Verification: Process only trustworthy events to maintain data integrity.

 - Handshake negotiation: Ensure secure communication channels with services using established standards or via custom connectors with 3rd party providers.
-Our supported providers' list is continually expanding.
+See our supported providers' list for some examples.